aral/ar.al-site/content/2019/02/12/hypha-spike-persistence-1/index.md

 ### Development notes

-  * Although the random-access-storage project states that the interfaces of the various random-access-* projects are the same, this is not true for random-access-memory and random-access-idb (IndexedDB).
+  * Although the random-access-storage project states that the interfaces of the various random-access-* projects are the same, this is not entirely true for random-access-memory and random-access-idb (IndexedDB).
 This tripped me up while migrating from one to the other.
 [I noted the discrepancy and suggested that we document it.](https://github.com/substack/random-access-idb/issues/6)

   * If you’re testing IndexedDB persistence on Firefox, make sure you are not browsing in private mode as it will fail silently.